hschendel/aoc2021dart/README.md

 ## Day 12

 It is a good thing that two big caves are never connected.
-Other than that, in step 2 I first got a stack overflow.
+Other than that, in part 2 I first got a stack overflow.
 As my `visited` set is passed up and down the call stack it has to be left clean.
 I did forget that if I was using a small cave twice, it must not be removed from the `visited` set.
 With a functional implementation I would not have run into this bug.

+## Day 13

+The pattern of using the parser on a stream continues to work well.
+Other than that, nothing to see here.
+I was a bit unsure if the part two also asks us to implement some kind of character recognition, but I decided to ignore that doubt ;)